Promotion of British values at Tudor Grange Academy Kingshurst:

 Throughout the school day the importance of laws, whether they be those that govern the class, the school, the local community or the country, are consistently reinforced through the school’s assembly programme as well as when dealing with issues of behaviour and conduct when students are expected to accept responsibility for their actions.

 Within school, students are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young students to make choices safety, through of provision of a safe environment and empowering education.
-Through our PSHE curriculum students are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely.
+Through our LLL curriculum students are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely.
 In lessons, we encourage students to choose the task that will challenge them, giving them more freedom to determine their own learning.
 Students are also given the freedom to make choices with our extended services programme and the opportunity for participation in our numerous extra-curricular clubs.

 Tolerance of Those with Different Faiths and Beliefs

 This is achieved through equipping students with the ability to understand their place in a culturally diverse society and by giving them opportunities to experience such diversity within the school community.
 We also run a number of trips abroad throughout the academic year from which our students gain valuable experience of other cultures and languages.
-Assemblies and discussions during the curriculum and PSHE programme encourage students to gain knowledge, question and understand the diverse world we live in.
-Religious Studies curriculum provides a broad and balanced education on a range of faiths, religions and cultures.
+Assemblies and discussions during the curriculum and LLL programme encourage students to gain knowledge, question and understand the diverse world we live in.
+The Religious Studies curriculum provides a broad and balanced education on a range of faiths, religions and cultures.